YujiaoHu/RouteMaker/README.md

 cd partition-git
 ```

 ### Testing RouteMaker tailored for MDMTSP-CFA on testset with 10 agents and 100 locations.
-Code will automatically load the learned model under `savemodel/`
+Code will automatically load the learned model under `../savemodel/`

 ```python
 python eval --problem cfa --anum 10 --cnum 100
 ```

 ### Testing RouteMaker tailored for MDMTSP-CFD on testset with 20 agents and 200 locations.
-Code will automatically load the learned model under `savemodel/`
 ```python
 python eval --problem cfd --anum 20 --cnum 200
 ```

 ### Testing RouteMaker tailored for SDMSTP on testset with 20 agents and 200 locations.
-Code will automatically load the learned model under `savemodel/`
 ```python
 python eval --problem sdmtsp --anum 20 --cnum 200
 ```